vlgalaev/run-application/README.md

 1. Put the module into RadExPro flow.
 2. Choose the application to run.
-3. Type the application parameters to the parameters field,
+3. Type the application parameters to the parameters field.
 4. Run the RadExPro flow.